stcucufa/epistrophy/doc/manual.md

 If this property was not previously defined, then it is set on the fiber’s own scope.

+### Scheduler utilities

+The shell adds convenience methods to the scheduler:

+* `Schedler.run()` is the same as `run()` but requires a scheduler to have been created first.

+* `Scheduler.attachFiberWithValue(fiber, child, value)` is the same as `Scheduler.attachFiber`, but also sets the initial value of the scheduled child fiber.

 ### Transport Bar

 The shell also provides a transport bar that can be added to a page to let the